These bylaws have been approved by membership vote on July 27, 2020.

-- The Council will coordinate with the relevant meeting organizers in order to support the operation and management, or any other aspect of the meeting as deemed suitable by the Council, (this might include for example, program development, evaluation of abstracts, administration, registration, assisting with keynote speakers), in accordance with agreements as stated in a signed Memorandum of Understanding and the conference guidelines.
+6. The Council will coordinate with the relevant meeting organizers in order to support the operation and management, or any other aspect of the meeting as deemed suitable by the Council, (this might include, for example, program development, evaluation of abstracts, administration, registration, assisting with keynote speakers), in accordance with agreements as stated in a signed Memorandum of Understanding and the conference guidelines.

-- As soon as is practicably possible following approval of a meeting, the Council will sign a Memorandum of Understanding with the organizers of each approved global, regional, or thematic meeting that identifies the relevant responsibilities, duties and expectations of both the meeting organizers/organizing body, and the IASC.
+7. As soon as is practicably possible following approval of a meeting, the Council will sign a Memorandum of Understanding with the organizers of each approved global, regional, or thematic meeting that identifies the relevant responsibilities, duties, and expectations of both the meeting organizers/organizing body, and the IASC.

 D. DECISION MAKING

-- Each elected officer has the duty to participate in Council meetings.
+1. Each elected Councilor has the duty to participate in Council meetings.

-- In the event of legitimate reasons making participation impossible, the officer has a duty to explain the reasons to the President.
+2. In the event of legitimate reasons making participation impossible, the Councilor has a duty to explain the reasons to the President.
 The Council shall determine if the non-attendance is justified.

-- In the event of continued unjustified absence, the Council may decide to terminate the Councilor’s membership of the Executive Council.
+3. In the event of a continued unjustified absence, the Council may decide to terminate the Councilor’s membership of the Executive Council.
 Termination of a Councilor’s term of office will require a two-thirds majority vote of the Executive Council.

-- In the event of death, resignation, or incapacity (as determined by two-thirds of the Council) of the President-elect, an extraordinary nomination committee will be appointed (based on the same criteria used to form nomination committees in ordinary elections) and dates established for the start and end of the term of office.
+3. In the event of death, resignation, or incapacity (as determined by two-thirds of the Council) of the President-elect, an extraordinary nomination committee will be appointed (based on the same criteria used to form nomination committees in ordinary elections) and dates established for the start and end of the term of office.
 The Council will assign the duties of the President-elect to one or more Council members until such time as the new President-elect is able to take up the office.

-- The Executive Director, or the Council itself, may create, with Council approval, functions that support the activities of the organization.
+1. The Executive Director, or the Council itself, may create, with Council approval, functions that support the activities of the organization.
 Those appointed to such functions may serve as ex-officio members of the Executive Council.
-The ex-officio members of the Executive Council should be in good standing.
+The exofficio members of the Executive Council should be in good standing.